CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-assignments-with-git.md

 You will need to ensure [Git is installed](https://git-scm.com/downloads) and you have a working [GitHub account](https://github.com/join), if you don't already have one, to perform the steps below and to submit work in the course.

 We ask that you follow these below carefully, and only stray from them if you know what you are doing.
-There are lots of great git learning resources online, like the free [Pro Git Book](https://git-scm.com/book/en/v2).
+There are lots of great git learning resources online, like the free [Pro Git Book](https://git-scm.com/book/en/v2), if you would like to learn more.

 ## Example Code

-To access example code for the course, there is a repository setup on the course's [Github (classroom?) page](https://CS-3035-2024.github.com). (link needed)
+To access example code for the course, there is a repository setup on the course's [Github Example Repo](https://github.com/CS-3035-2024/examples).

 This repository will provide you with examples to get you started and provide additional context for topics we have covered in class.
 The code in the repository will grow and change over time, so you will want to regularly "pull" changes and new code so that you have the latest versions.
-You can also "watch" the repository by "starring" it on the GitHub website.
+You can also "watch" the repository by "starring" it on the GitHub website so that you can be notified of any changes.

 **Remember** to pull the code from the examples repo often, as new examples will be added as the course progresses.